 This study establishes an analytical framework for representing buoyancy effects in the standard $k$--$\omega$ model, addressing the long-standing lack of a consistent formulation for two-equation closures.

-To that end, an explicit analytical solution of the $k$--$\omega$ model in one-dimensional Rayleigh--B\'enard convection is derived.
-This solution reveals how the conventional buoyancy modelling determines the heat-transport scaling in natural convection and clarifies the origin of the model’s deviations from established $\mathit{Nu}$--$\mathit{Ra}$--$\mathit{Pr}$ trends.
-Guided by this analysis, the closed-form correction functions emerge naturally rather than from empirical tuning, allowing the model to recover the observed scaling behaviour.
+To that end, an explicit analytical solution of the $k$--$\omega$ model in statistically one-dimensional Rayleigh--B\'enard convection is derived.
+This solution reveals how the conventional buoyancy modeling determines the heat-transport scaling in natural convection and clarifies the origin of the model’s deviations from established $\Nu$--$\Ra$--$\Pran$ trends.
+Guided by this analysis, the closed-form correction functions emerge naturally rather than from empirical tuning, allowing the model to recover the observed scaling behavior.
 Only two algebraic, dimensionless functions are introduced, and the formulation reduces to the original model in the absence of buoyancy, ensuring seamless compatibility and negligible computational overhead.
-The associated modelling coefficients are calibrated through a transparent and reproducible process using literature DNS and experimental datasets.
+The associated modeling coefficients are calibrated through a transparent and reproducible process using literature DNS and experimental datasets.

 The corrected model is evaluated across a wide range of buoyancy-driven configurations---including Rayleigh--B\'enard convection in one- and two-dimensional settings, two internally heated convection systems, unstably stratified Couette flow, and vertically heated natural convection with varying aspect ratios.
 Across all cases, the corrected formulation substantially improves quantitative accuracy relative to the baseline model while maintaining robustness and numerical stability.